Compiling SFML with CMake

 Building SFML

-Let's start this new section with good news: you won't have to go through the configure step anymore, even if you update your working copy of SFML.
-CMake is smart, it adds a custom step to the generated makefiles/projects, that automatically regenerates the build files whenever something changes.
+Let's begin this section with some good news: you won't have to go through the configuration step any more, even if you update your working copy of SFML.
+CMake is smart: It adds a custom step to the generated makefiles/projects, that automatically regenerates the build files whenever something changes.

-You're now ready to compile SFML.
+You're now ready to build SFML.
 Of course, how to do it depends on what makefiles/projects you've generated.
-If you created a project/solution/workspace, open it with your IDE and compile like any other project.
-I won't show you the details here, there are too many different IDEs and I assume that you know yours enough to do this simple task.
+If you created a project/solution/workspace, open it with your IDE and build SFML like you would any other project.
+We won't go into the details here, there are simply too many different IDEs and we have to assume that you know how to use yours well enough to perform this simple task on your own.

 If you generated a makefile, open a command shell and execute the make command corresponding to your environment.
 For example, run "nmake" if

-you generated a NMake (Visual C++) makefile, "mingw32-make" if you generated a MinGW (gcc) makefile, or simply "make" if you generated a Linux
+you generated an NMake (Visual Studio) makefile, "mingw32-make" if you generated a MinGW (gcc) makefile, or simply "make" if you generated a Linux

 makefile.

-Note: on Windows, the make program (nmake or mingw32-make) may not be accessible.
-If it's the case, don't forget to add it to your PATH
+Note: On Windows, the make program (nmake or mingw32-make) may not be accessible.
+If this is the case, don't forget to add its location to your PATH

-By default, everything will be compiled (all the SFML libraries, as well as all the examples if you enabled the SFML_BUILD_EXAMPLES option).
+By default, building the project will build everything (all the SFML libraries, as well as all the examples if you enabled the SFML_BUILD_EXAMPLES option).

-If you want to compile only a single SFML library or example, you can select a different target.
-You can also choose to clean or install the compiled
+If you just want to build a specific SFML library or example, you can select a different target.
+You can also choose to clean or install the built

 files, with the corresponding targets.